Lowena-Cove/.github/profile/README.md

 * Goliath: A massive Compatibility Layer designed for all major Operating Systems and their hardware, this would work in conjunction with BlissOS to make it superior to most other Operating Systems.
 * GamepadOS: A branch of BlissOS made specifically for Gaming and TV.

-Most of these projects will likely be dispersed and given to new Owners, especially those that are modifying pre-existing Software.

 ## Contributing
 If you wish to contribute, feel free to start a Discussion or Create a PR.